-We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
-If you missed our “Build Your Library Q&A” in October, you can find a recording by scrolling through our Facebook or direct links on our past events page.
+We hope you enjoyed our last “Tea with Emily” Instagram Live Stream.
+If you missed our “How to Read a Book or Nurturing Literary Minds in Children and Teens Through Engaging Discussion and Literary Analysis“ last month in October, you can find a recording by scrolling through our Instagram, or direct links on our past events page.

 Our Build Your Library Instagram page regularly posts pictures and insider info about projects I’m currently working on or what I’m doing with my kids.

 Although not 100% exclusively Build Your Library related, our Arrrgh Schooling YouTube channel has videos about books and homeschooling, but let’s be honest, it’s mostly books.
 If you want to see what I’m reading, join my Arrrgh Booked Book Club.
-Or if just want ideas for books to read (either for you or your children) you are sure to find something useful!
-We are currently on hiatus until January, I should have a video up in mid-December sharing the titles we’ll be reading for the first few months of 2023!
+We have wrapped for the year, but we’ll be reading together again in January!